Service Interruptions June 30th - Click here to learn More

 How do changing interest rates affect new Variable Rate mortgages?

 If you are a new homebuyer and have been pre-approved for a new variable rate mortgage, your pre-approval rate will change when the Alterna's prime interest rate changes.

 If you have questions about a new mortgage, one of our Mobile Mortgage Advisors can offer you expert advice and help find a solution that will work best for you.

 How do changing interest rates affect Fixed-Rate mortgages?

 Current fixed-rate mortgages will not see a change in the interest rate until the mortgage term is renewed.
 If you have a fixed-rate mortgage that is coming up for renewal, your mortgage will be re-negotiated based on today's rates.

 Will there be more changes to the prime interest rate?

-There is no way to know for sure, but the financial community expects the Bank of Canada to continue to raise rates for the remainder of this year with possibility that these increases could continue into 2023.
+There is no way to know for sure, but the financial community expects the Bank of Canada to continue to raise rates for the remainder of this year.

 If you have questions, please contact your branch team, we're here to help.